 For more information regarding logging in Flask, you can check out Flask’s logging documentation.

-Storing Logs in JSON Format
+Storing logs in JSON Format

 Instead of logging the events in a plain text format, you might want to output them as JSON objects.
 With the JSON format, you can easily add records to a database or query them using the JSON-based query language.
-For this use case, you can utilize the python-json-logger library to store logs in JSON format.
+Using JSON for logs allows you to parse them more easily.
+Many developers find at least basic structuring like this pays huge dividends when looking through logs.
+To accomplish this, you can utilize the python-json-logger

 To install this package in your Python application, run the following command in the terminal: